ArtyomSinyugin/yew-google-material/README.md

 Unfortunately a lot of crates with materials, icons for yew framework are depricated and use depricated javascript code.

-Here I plan to use only Rust code to add some design features for yew.
+Here I use only Rust code to add some design features for yew.

-Now only text fields and icons are available.
-Buttons in plans.
+Now only buttons, text fields and icons are available.

-Text fields are not the same as one in google material web, but very similar to them.
+Buttons and text fields are not the same as one in google material web, but very similar to them.

 ## Icons
 To use icons from `https://fonts.google.com/icons` you need to add some html inside